-These proxy materials are being sent to the holders of shares of the voting stock of Aspen in connection with the solicitation of proxies by Aspen's Board for use at the Annual Meeting to be held at 10:00 a.m. on March 19, 2018 at .
-The proxy materials relating to the Annual Meeting are first being mailed to shareholders entitled to vote at the meeting on or about February , 2018.
-A copy of the Company's Form 10-K for the year ended April 30, 2017 (the "2017 Fiscal Year") is being mailed concurrently with this Proxy Statement.
+These proxy materials are being sent to the holders of shares of the voting stock of Aspen in connection with the solicitation of proxies by Aspen's Board for use at the Annual Meeting to be held at 10:00 a.m. on March 19, 2018 at Hotel Pennsylvania, 401 Seventh Avenue (at 33 rd Street), New York, New York 10001.
+The proxy materials relating to the Annual Meeting are first being mailed to shareholders entitled to vote at the meeting on or about February 14, 2018.
+A copy of the Company's Form 10-K and Form 10-K/A for the year ended April 30, 2017 (the "2017 Fiscal Year") are being mailed concurrently with this Proxy Statement.